 - Even if your advert does attract a lot of clicks through to your website, you still need to convert them once they’re there.
 So it could be a wasted effort.

 - Click fraud is a risk, i.e. paying for clicks from competitors, bots, unscrupulous website owners who do so to increase your costs.

 - Competitive industries like solar, boiler and window installation can attract very high costs per click.

-At Boiler Guide we sell fixed price leads on a pay-as-you-go basis; that means you only buy a lead when you want, you know exactly what you’re paying and you only spend what you can afford.
+At Boiler Guide we sell fixed price leads on a pay-as-you-go basis.
+That means you only buy a lead when you want.
+So you’ll know exactly what you’re paying and you’ll only ever spend what you can afford.

 With PPC advertising across any platform just because someone clicks on your advert doesn’t mean they are interested in your service.